 We've seen many retro items make a comeback in the last few years, and the classic record player is no different.
 Record players might be vintage, but they still offer a great way to enjoy some music while also contributing to your interior décor.
-We've put together some of the most elite record players of 2021 that are excellent at conveying audio tracks on the records while also providing you access to modern features.
-Whether you are a music fan yourself or giving a gift to a vinyl lover you know, record players are a great option that's sure to please anyone who appreciates music!
+We've put together some of the most elite record players of 2021 that are excellent at playing your favorite tracks while also providing you access to modern features!
+Whether you are a music fan yourself or giving a gift to a vinyl lover you know, record players are a great option, sure to please anyone who appreciates music!
 Also, if you are looking to equip your living room or bedroom with a record player, get one of these good boys we've reviewed - they're budget options and sure to light up your room with an ornamental addition!

 If you have a love for old vinyl records, then you definitely need to invest in a record player.
 Owning a record collection is a great way to appreciate music in a different way than digitally downloading it.
 With so many choices out there, we know that finding the right record player can be a challenging task, so our buying guide is here to help you make sense of everything you need to know.

 The most important part of a record player is actually not the record player itself but the record.
-If you pick up a vinyl record, you won’t be able to see the grooves that are present, but these grooves are integral to a record player.
 When you put a record on a record player, you place the player’s needle on to the record.
 As the record spins, the needle will align itself into the groove.
 The movement along the groove causes the needle to vibrate.
-These vibrations produce sound waves, which get turned into the music that you hear.
-Vinyl has been used to record music and conversations for over a century.
-Before you worry about using a record player, though, you should learn as much as possible about the record player that is best for you.
+These vibrations are then sent to the cartridge that converts them into electrical signals.
+The signals are then diverted towards an amplifier that again turns these electrical signals into sound signals and you get that really nice, unique sound through the built-in or external speakers.

 There are three main types of record players: manual, automatic, and semi-automatic record players.
 The difference comes in how the needle is put on and removed from the record.